I know your time is precious, and so I wouldn’t like to waste it.

-If you manage to convince that one person then your chances of winning the deal are higher.
+If you manage to convince that one person, then your chances of winning the deal are higher.

-Wondering how would you find that decision-maker?
-Well here are a few questions that can help you in doing so:
+Wondering how you would find that decision-maker?
+Well, here are a few questions that can help you in doing so:

 - Who is responsible for making the purchase decision in your organization?

 - Are you the sole owner of this project?